 Highly aromatic with tiny leaves and tubular-shaped flowers forming in dense groups, all different types of thyme are attractive to bees; and the honey made from bees who dine on thyme blooms rivals that of the finest lavender honey.

 Of course, thyme varieties are sought for cooking and used classically in “bouquet garni” in stews, soups, meat, fish, compound butter, eggs, dressings, and vegetable dishes.
 Thyme pairs exquisitely with lemon, garlic, and basil and can be used either fresh or dried in any of the above or put sprigs in oil or vinegar to infuse the flavor.
 The essential oil of many varieties of thyme plants are used in colognes, soaps, lotions, and even candles.
 Dried thyme is lovely in sachets.

 Thyme leaves may be harvested either before or after blooming and is one of the few herbs where using dried or fresh seems to matter little in the flavoring of foods.
 However, it is slow to release its oils, so add it earlier in the cooking process.

 Types of Thyme Plants

 While there are a plethora of thyme varieties, here is a list of some of the most common:

-Go to your local nursery and inquire regarding what thyme varieties are recommended in your area, then play around with their texture and growth habit to create interesting niches in your home garden.
+Go to your local nursery and inquire what thyme varieties are recommended in your area, then play around with their texture and growth habit to create interesting niches in your home garden.